 Here are some ideas for activities for your family, organisation, school or group.
 Templates to assist in some of these activities are provided.

-Think about your family, who is a member of your family, what are your favourite activities, what do you do on holidays, how do you participate in your community.
+Think about your family and your favourite activities, what do you do on holidays, and how you participate in your community.

 The templates below may be used by younger children.